vilt23/aws-bootcamp-cruddur-2023/journal/week4.md

 ## Creation and manipulation of Cruddur local Postgres DB

-Then I created a postgres user in my local environment and list the databases in that environment.
+I created a postgres user in my local environment and list the databases in that environment.
 ![create local user](assets/Week4/Week%204%20-%20List%20of%20databases.png)

 After that I set the connection variables for the environment